What is Cranial Osteopathy?

 Much like structural osteopathy, cranial osteopathy encourages the release of stresses and tensions, allowing the body to engage its own natural ability to heal itself.

 The name, cranial osteopathy, does imply treatments are based around the head, though it must be stressed that cranial therapy can be used to treat the whole body.

 For example the largest moving fluid in the body, the cerebrospinal fluid, acts as protection for the brain and spinal cord, as well as supplying nutrients to, and draining waste products from it.

 The effectiveness of these functions rely on steady pump and compression action from the fluid.
 If this flow is inhibited in one part of the skull it will most likely be reflected further down the spinal column (or vice a versa) as pain or discomfort.

-What happens in a typical session?
+What happens in a typical cranial osteopathy treatment?

 Mother and Baby Cranial Osteopathy Clinic:Osteopathic treatment during pregnancy can be a wonderfully helpful and supportive addition to your standard medical care.

 Relaxation and stress avoidance are especially important for the mother to be, and the gentle methods of cranial osteopathy can be very relaxing and therapeutic.

 Back, leg, upper back and neck pain are very common during pregnancy due to the sheer weight of the baby placed upon the body.

 Many women suffer from pubic symphysis dysfunction (PSD) in their last trimester again due to excess weight and softening of pelvic ligaments leaving the low back and pelvis vulnerable to strain.

 Sufferers of all of these temporary conditions are regularly seeking relief using gentle osteopathic techniques especially modified for use in pregnancy.

-Brent Snell, osteopath:
+Brent Snell, osteopath and cranial osteopath:

 Brent is registered with all the major private health insurance companies but not BUPA and AXA/PPP who in 2016/7 are reducing benefits per treatment and not allowing their members to top up.
 This will not make it viable for most clinics in Central London to function.
 We are therefore restricting our BUPA treatments to one osteopath, Tracy Davies and one physiotherapist, Robert Galloway until further notice.
 AXA/PPP have reduced their benefit to a level that makes it impossible for us to work with them.